 On the other hand, a website (or blog) with a lot of traffic can make you money and create a number of business opportunities for meeting your goals (and dreams).

-To finish this post with a positive message, when you do everything correctly you will be able to see these kind of traffic statistics in your analytics (yearly statistics for one of my other websites).
+To finish this post with a positive message, when you do everything correctly you will be able to grow your blog’s traffic naturally.
+Just be patient and keep working until you reach your desired traffic levels.